ibrotutic/react-scheduling/Experiments/Seth/README.md

-Use the following command in your terminal to clone the project into your local system:
+Execute the following command in your terminal to clone the project into your local system:

 git clone https://git.linux.iastate.edu/tghosh/petclinic-mysql/